brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

   return json.dumps(score)
 ```

-In fact, as we'll see below, this model can be adapted essentially without modification for running in FastScore.
+In fact, as we'll see below, this model can be adapted essentially without modification for running in ModelOp Center.

-## Loading the Model in FastScore
+## Loading the Model in ModelOp Center

-Loading our GBR model to FastScore can be broken into two steps: preparing the model code and creating the input and output streams.
+Loading our GBR model to ModelOp Center can be broken into two steps: preparing the model code and creating the input and output streams.

-### Preparing the model for FastScore
+### Preparing the model for ModelOp Center

 In the previous section, we created a small Python script to score our incoming auto records using the trained gradient boosting regressor and our custom feature transformer.
 In this example, the training of the model has already been done, so we'll only need to adapt the trained model to produce scores.

-As discussed in the [Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/), Python models in FastScore must deliver scores using an `action` method.
+As discussed in the [Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20ModelOp Center/), Python models in ModelOp Center must deliver scores using an `action` method.
 Note that the `action` method operates as a generator, so scores are obtained from `yield` statements, rather than `return` statements.
 Additionally, because we don't want to re-load our trained model with every score, we'll define a `begin` method to do all of the model initialization.
 If a model defines a `begin` method, this method will be called at the start of the job.

 After these alterations, our model looks like this: